ZackWilde27/FlatOut2-HLSLToSHA/README.md

 myVar = SHADOW.x; // The game can't compile this
 ```

-Using z/b is possible, but only when the destination is the alpha channel
+Using z/b is possible, but only when the destination is w/a
 ```hlsl
 myVar.a = SHADOW.z;
 ```